 The Rolex Explorer (for a review, click here) is a true icon, not only for Rolex, but within the larger world of rugged, precision-made timepieces.
 It famously accompanied Sir Edmund Hillary and Tenzing Norgay when they became the first to reach the summit of Mt.
 Everest in May, 1953.
 That achievement is one of many, but it is emblematic of the adventurous spirit that guides both Rolex in its quest for perfection, and those who consider their Explorer an essential part of their success.

 Relaunched in 2010, the Explorer remains faithful to the heritage that extends back to 1953.
-Blue Chromalight hour markers and hands assure excellent visibility in all conditions.
-The 39-mm Oyster case, the Twinlock crown, and the sapphire crystal secure the movement against harm.
+Blue Chromalight hour markers and hands ensure excellent visibility in all conditions.
+In 2021, Rolex introduced the latest update to the collection, showcasing a new 36-mm version available in steel or two-tone — which, style-wise, is much the same as the previously introduced 39-mm, complete with an Oyster case, Twinlock crown, and signature Explorer dial.

-Inside, the Caliber 3132 self-winding movement is as robust as it is precise.
-Of course it is an officially certified chronometer.
+Inside, the Caliber 3230 self-winding movement is as robust as it is precise, capable of a 70-hour power reserve.
+Of course, the movement is an officially certified chronometer.
 The free-sprung balance is precision-fitted between two Paraflex shock absorbers, developed and patented by Rolex.
 The blue Parachrom hairspring assures high-precision timekeeping.
 The bracelet is fitted with the patented Oysterlock clasp, and with the Easylink comfort system, which allows the user to extend the bracelet by 5 mm.
-The Rolex Explorer is priced at $6,550.
+The Rolex Explorer is priced from $6,450 at retail.

 3. Rolex Datejust II